Osmanyasal/OPTKIT/examples/README.md

 ## Overview

-**Examples are taken from https://github.com/dendibakh/perf-ninja**
+**Some examples are taken from https://github.com/dendibakh/perf-ninja**

 **Problem Analysis:** OPTKIT was used to pinpoint the known performance bottleneck in the initial code.